Messages for Different Demographics

 Race/Ethnicity

 • The vaccine development process is heavily regulated and transparent.
-For COVID-19, a diverse group of doctors and public health practitioners were assembled to ensure that the vaccine was safe and effective across racial groups.
+A diverse group of doctors and public health practitioners were assembled to ensure that the vaccine was safe and effective across racial groups.

 • Focus on making decisions that are best for you and your family, following fact-based, trusted information about vaccine safety and efficacy, including links to trusted sources of information (e.g., CDC, WHO, academic institutions).